pauIbanez/ShoppingList-Back/README.md

 Though to create an item ytou only need to ever send the name and quantity, since it defaults to checked: false and the API auto-assigns an ID.

+## How to use

+This apps needs a SERVER_PORT env variable, and thought that could be set as any available port I use 8081 since that's how the front is currently set up.
+To run the app simply input the following command while on the root folder:
+`SERVER_PORT=8081 go run main.go`

 ## What I learned

 - I learned to work better with maps.